branflake2267/docs/packages/build-config-sencha/README.md

 ## Build
 Build the docs by running the node command in the bash script.

+### Github sshkey
+* Add your sshkey to the git dash.
+* You'll need acess to extjs/SDK and sencha/guides.

 ### NPM Login
 Login into the internal repository.